Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Oregon State has seven wins against the spread in 11 games this season.

-- The Beavers have been underdogs by 7 points or more two times this year and covered the spread once.
+- The Beavers have been underdogs by 7 points or more two times this season and covered the spread once.

-- Oregon State's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Oregon State has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- Oregon State is 6-2 against the spread and 6-2 overall when the team scores more than 24 points.
+- Oregon State is 6-2 against the spread and 6-2 overall when the team puts up more than 24 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.